-Pakistan traces its history back to 2,500 years B.C., when a highly developed civilization in the Indus Valley, excavations at Harappa, Moenjodaro, Kot Diji and Mehr Garh have brought to light, the evidence of an advanced civilization existing even in more ancient times.
+Pakistan traces its history back to 2,500 years B.C., when a highly developed civilization settled in the Indus Valley.
+Excavations at Harappa, Moenjodaro, Kot Diji and Mehr Garh have brought to light the evidence of an advanced civilization existing even in more ancient times.

-In the 10th century AD, began the systematic conquest of South Asia by the Muslims from Central Asia, who ruled here up to the 18th century.
-Then the British became the masters of the land and ruled for nearly 200 years and for only 100 years over what is Pakistan now.
+In the 10th century AD began the systematic conquest of South Asia by the Muslims from Central Asia who ruled here up to the 18th century.
+Then the British became the masters of the land and ruled it for nearly 200 years.
+Only 100 years they rules over what is Pakistan now.
 The Muslim revival began towards the end of the last century when Sir Syed Ahmed Khan, a renowned Muslim leader and educationalist, launched a movement for intellectual renaissance of the Muslims of South Asia.
 In 1930, the well known poet/philosopher, Allama Muhammad Iqbal, conceived the idea of a separate state for the Muslims of the South Asia.
-In 1940, a resolution was adopted by the All India Muslim League, demanding a separate dependent homeland for the Muslims of South Asia.
-After seven years of un-tiring struggle under the brilliant leadership of Quaid-e-Azam (The great leader) Muhammad Ali Jinnah, Pakistan emerged on the world map as a sovereign state on the 14th of August, 1947.
+In 1940, a resolution was adopted by the All India Muslim League, demanding a separate independent homeland for the Muslims of South Asia.
+After seven years of un-tiring struggle under the brilliant leadership of Quaid-e-Azam (The Great Leader) Muhammad Ali Jinnah, Pakistan emerged on the world map as a sovereign state on 14th of August, 1947.

 LOCATION & GEOGRAPHY:

 Pakistan is situated between latitudes 24 and 37 degrees north and longitudes 62 and 75 degrees east.
-The country borders Iran on the west, India in the east, Afghanistan in the north-west, China in the north and Arabian Sea on the south.
-The great mountain ranges of the Himalayas, the Karakoram and the Hindukush form Pakistan’s northern highlands of the North West Frontier province and the Northern Areas.
-Punjab province is a flat, alluvial plain with five major rivers dominating the upper region eventually joining the Indus river flowing south to the Arabian sea.
-Sind is bounded on the east by the Thar desert and the Rann of Kutch and on the west by the Kirthar range. the Balochistan plateau is an arid tableland, encircled by dry mountains.
+The country borders Iran on the west, India in the east, Afghanistan in the north-west, China in the north and the Arabian Sea in the south.
+The great mountain ranges of the Himalayas, Karakoram and Hindukush form Pakistan’s northern highlands of the North West Frontier province and the Northern Areas.
+Punjab province is a flat, alluvial plain with five major rivers dominating the upper region eventually joining the Indus river flowing south to the Arabian Sea.
+Sindh is bounded on the east by the Thar Desert and the Rann of Kutch and on the west by the Kirthar Range.
+The Balochistan Plateau is an arid tableland encircled by dry mountains.